Suri L. Duitch, Ph.D.

 Students with registration holds should clear their blocks prior to the start of the semester.
 Students will not be allowed to retroactively register for classes after the deadline for the last day to register/add has passed.

-Note: SCS reserves the right to cancel any course with low enrollment.
+Note: SoPA reserves the right to cancel any course with low enrollment.

 Tuition and Fees

-Consult the SCS Website for current tuition rate and fee schedule.
+Consult the SoPA Website for current tuition rate and fee schedule.

-SCS students may register for courses offered by other divisions at Tulane but must pay a substantially higher tuition for those courses.
-Several sessions of evening courses are offered each summer at SCS tuition rates.
-SCS students may take daytime Summer School courses without restriction but must pay tuition at the Summer School rate rather than the SCS rate.
+SoPA students may register for courses offered by other divisions at Tulane but must pay a substantially higher tuition for those courses.
+Several sessions of evening courses are offered each summer at SoPA tuition rates.
+SoPA students may take daytime Summer School courses without restriction but must pay tuition at the Summer School rate rather than the SoPA rate.

 Tuition refunds are allowed for students who drop courses by the dates specified in the academic calendar published online.

 Note: Application, lab, other special course fees, and university fees are non-refundable.

 Failure to attend a class does not constitute a withdrawal.
 Students will still be held responsible for any financial obligations related to a class for which they registered and failed to properly withdraw.